 Answer: One common definition of absolution is “the formal remission of sin imparted by a priest, as in the sacrament of penance.”
 The Roman Catholic Church centers its teaching on the need for absolution, and the priest’s role in obtaining that forgiveness, on a single passage in the Gospel of John.
 “If you forgive the sins of any, they are forgiven them; If you retain the sins of any, they are retained” (John 20:23).
 But does this passage teach the necessity of the Catholic practice of absolution?
 Does the Bible speak of or condone the practice of absolution?

-Regarding the forgiveness of sins, the Bible is very clear that God alone can forgive sins (Mark 2:7; Luke 5:21), and Christ, being God, has the power to do so, but He never communicated any such power to His apostles, nor did they ever assume any such power to themselves, or pretend to exercise it.
-In fact, it is the mark of antichrist to attempt anything of the kind because, in doing so, he usurps the divine prerogative and places himself in God’s seat.
-Rather, this passage is to be understood only in a doctrinal, or ministerial way, by preaching the full and free remission of sins through the blood of Christ, according to the riches of God's grace.
+Regarding the forgiveness of sins, the Bible is clear that God alone can forgive sins (Mark 2:7; Luke 5:21), and Christ, being God, has the power to do so, but He never communicated any such power to His apostles, nor did they ever assume any such power to themselves or pretend to exercise it.
+In fact, it is the mark of antichrist to attempt anything of the kind because, in doing so, one usurps the divine prerogative and places himself in God’s seat.
+Rather, John 20:23 is to be understood only in a doctrinal or ministerial way, by preaching the full and free remission of sins through the blood of Christ, according to the riches of God's grace.
 To as many as repent of their sins and believe in Christ, all disciples of Christ can confidently declare that all their sins are forgiven for Christ's sake and to His glory.

 © Copyright 2002-2013 Got Questions Ministries.